Describe The Relationship Between Wavelength And Frequency

 Frequency, on the other hand, is the number of crests or troughs that pass a fixed point in one second and is measured in hertz (Hz).
 Both wavelength and frequency are inversely proportional, meaning that as one increases, the other decreases.
 This relationship is described by the equation: c = λ × f, where c is the velocity of the wave, λ is the wavelength and f is the frequency.

-ALSO READ: Explain The Relationship Between Genotype Phenotype And Blood Type
+ALSO READ: What Is The Relationship Between Speed And Kinetic Energy

 This equation can be used to calculate the wavelength and frequency of any wave.
 The relationship between wavelength and frequency has many practical applications.